linuxmuster/linuxmuster-linbo7/README.md

   ```
   Usage: /usr/sbin/linbo-torrent <start|stop|restart|reload|status|create|check> [torrent_filename|image_filename]

-  Note:
   * The commands start, stop and restart may have optionally a torrent filename
     as parameter.
 So the command is only processed to this certain file.
     Without an explicit torrent filename the commands were processed to all
     torrent files found recursivly below /srv/linbo.
   * A torrent filename parameter is mandatory with the command check.
   * An image filename parameter is mandatory with the command create.
   ```
 * Note:
   - Your current cloop images will be still functional and available for client restauration after migration.
   - New images have to be in qcow2 format.
   - New uploaded images will be placed in subdirectories below `/srv/linbo/images`.
   - Backups of images will be moved to `/srv/linbo/images/<imagename>/backups/<timestamp>`.

 ## Features
 * Kernel 5.10.x.